July 4, 2026

 To My Fellow Americans,

 There are seasons in life that shape you in ways you never expect.
-Over the years, I have walked through many of these seasons, and they have taught me what it truly means to persevere, to rebuild, and to keep showing up even when the path feels uncertain.
-It is from this place of lived experience that I offer my heart.
+Over the years, I have walked through many of these heavy seasons, and they have taught me what it truly means to persevere, to rebuild, and to keep showing up even when the path ahead feels completely dark.
+It is from this place of deeply lived experience that I offer my heart to you today.

 With deepest respect and Patriotic love,